Sh1v4nk/DiscordChatBot/README.md

 ## Get API Keys

-- Obtain a Discord bot token by creating a new bot application on the Discord Developer Portal.
+- Obtain a Discord bot token by creating a new bot application within the Discord Developer Portal.

 - Get an OpenAI API key by signing up on the OpenAI website.

 ## Installation

-To get started with the Discord Chatbot project, follow these steps:
+To get started with the DiscordChatbot project, follow these steps:

 1. Clone the repository to your local machine: